-Joy Radice joined the UT College of Law faculty in August 2012.
+Joy Radice joined the UT College of Law faculty in August 2012, and became director of the UT Legal Clinic in 2019.
 Professor Radice’s scholarship focuses on the intersection of criminal law and the administrative state, and the gap in access to civil counsel.
 Her forthcoming article The Reintegrative State will be published in the Emory Law Journal in 2017.
 She is also a co-editor of Beyond Elite Law: Access to Justice for Americans of Average Means (Cambridge University Press) and a co-author of Developing Professional Skills: Criminal Law (West Publishing).

 Professor Radice teaches Advocacy Clinic, Criminal Law, a seminar on Poverty, Race, Gender and the Law, and a new Expungement Clinic.
 In 2012, she was awarded a UT Creative Teaching Grant, and she is currently a UT Junior Faculty Fellow.